91ɫƵ

 First Year

-During their first year, subspecialty fellows will begin to develop their research projects.
-This will help solidify subspecialty fellows' research skills.
+During their first year, subspecialty fellows will begin to develop their research projects and identify members of their Scholarly Oversight Committees.
 The goal is that subspecialty fellows will have developed a well-defined research question by the end of their first year.
 They will have the option of presenting a poster on their research design at the annual Pediatric Fellowship Poster Session in April.

 Second Year